 Species: Lynx rufus (Bobcat)

-The global conservation status of the Bobcat is Least Concern (LC) and it is one of the more common and adaptable feline species.
-Historically twelve Bobcat subspecies were recognized however the recent taxonomic revision only recognizes two of these, with two subspecies requiring further research.
+Historically twelve Bobcat subspecies were recognized however the last Felidae taxonomic revision in 2017 only recognized two of these, with two subspecies requiring further research.

 1. Lynx rufus rufus - East of the Great Plains, North America